 OULTON AND WOODLESFORD ROLL OF HONOUR.
 PATRIOTS SERVING THE COUNTRY.

 Berry, Walker, Quarry Hill, Oulton, 15th Battalion (1st Leeds), Prince of Wales’s Own (West Yorkshire Regiment) (the Leeds Pals).
 Born 1891.
 Before the war Walker was a labourer at Bentley’s.
 Father was Crosby Berry, brewery foreman.
 Sisters Ruth and Emma were teachers, Florence a dressmaker.
 Brother Samuel was a railway clerk.
-In 1922 Walker was a traffic manager, probably at Bentley’s, when he married Sarah Eleanor Crosland, daughter of Thomas Crosland, farmer at Swillington Common.
+In 1922 Walker was a traffic manager, possibly at Bentley’s, when he married Sarah Eleanor Crosland, daughter of Thomas Crosland, farmer at Swillington Common.
 15/141 Berry, Walker, discharged 17/10/16.
 By 1939 Walker Berry had moved to live at Askern near Doncaster where he was the traffic manager and head wagon weigh clerk at a colliery, most likely Askern Main.
 He died in 1964.

 *Beaumont, B., Eshald Place, Woodlesford, 2nd West Yorks.